-Islamic Development Bank Institute and Partners convene the 6th International Forum on Islamic Finance in Algeria
+Islamic Development Bank Institute and Partners Convene the 6th International Forum on Islamic Finance in Algeria

-Algiers - The Islamic Development Bank Institute (IsDBI), in collaboration with the Higher School of Commerce (HEC) in Algeria and the Institute of Islamic Economics, Marmara University of Turkey, hosted the sixth edition of the International Forum on Islamic Financial Industry.
+The Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org/), in collaboration with the Higher School of Commerce (HEC) in Algeria and the Institute of Islamic Economics, Marmara University of Turkey, hosted the sixth edition of the International Forum on Islamic Financial Industry.

 Titled "The Role of the Islamic Financial Industry in Developing the Third Sector Institutions and Enhancing their Contribution to Achieving Sustainable Development in the Algerian Economy," the forum was held on 5-6 December 2023 in Algiers.